zorael/dialect/README.md

 > This assumes you have a program set up to read from an IRC server.
 This is not a bot framework; for that you're better off with the full [kameloso](https://github.com/zorael/kameloso) and writing a plugin that suits your needs.

 * Instantiate an `IRCClient` and configure its members. (required for context when parsing)
-* Instantiate an `IRCServer` and configure its members. (it may work without but just give it a host address)
+* Instantiate an `IRCServer` and configure its members. (it may work without but just give it at minimum a host address)
 * Instantiate an `IRCParser` with your client and server via constructor.
 Pass it by `ref` if passed around between functions.
 * Read a string from the server and parse it into an `IRCEvent` with `yourParser.toIRCEvent(string)`.